Man accused of taking Dallas Zoo monkeys suspected in other incidents

 Irvin was arrested Thursday on six counts of animal cruelty — three each for the two emperor tamarin monkeys that were taken, police said.
 His bail was set at $25,000 and jail records didn’t list an attorney for him.

-After getting a tip, police found the small monkeys named Bella and Finn the day after they were taken.
-They were in the closet of a vacant home south of the zoo.
+After getting a tip, police found the small monkeys named Bella and Finn on Tuesday in the closet of a vacant home south of the zoo.

 Earlier this week, police released a photo and a video taken from the zoo of a man they said they wanted to speak with about the missing monkeys.

 Police said Friday that they arrested Irvin after receiving a tip that he had been seen near the animal exhibits at The Dallas World Aquarium.
-Responding officers saw him boarding the city’s light rail, and then spotted him a few blocks away, police said.
+Responding officers saw him boarding the city’s light rail and later spotted him a few blocks away, police said.
 He was then taken to police headquarters for questioning.

 Waylon Tate, an aquarium spokesperson, said Irvin had stopped an employee to ask questions about one the aquarium’s animals, and the employee recognized him from the coverage of the missing monkeys.